-For the purpose of calculating overtime premiums applicable where shifts are being worked, the regular work week commences at 8:00 a.m.
+- (d) For the purpose of calculating overtime premiums applicable where shifts are being worked, the regular work week commences at 8:00 a.m.
 Monday and ends at 8:00 a.m.
 Saturday.
 Saturday and Sunday overtime premiums will apply from 8:00 a.m.
 Saturday until 8:00 a.m.
 Monday with the exception that a Friday night shift which is scheduled to end at 8:00 a.m.
-Saturday will have the first two hours of overtime payable at one and one half (11⁄2x) times.
+Saturday will have the first two hours of overtime payable at one and one half times (1.5x).
 The 8:00 a.m. times referred to in this clause are subject to the "deviation" referred to in clause 14.01.
 The same principle will apply to compressed work weeks with the regular work week starting at 7:00 a.m.
 Monday and ending at 7:00 a.m. on Friday.
 Friday overtime at time and one-half would apply to shifts falling between 7:00 a.m.
 Friday and 7:00 a.m.
-Saturday
+Saturday - (e) The starting time and quitting time for an off shift shall be mutually agreed between the Union and the Employer. - (f) In the event of staggered working hours of either shift work or overtime, beyond transit hours, suitable transportation will be supplied by the Employer.

+14.08Averaging Agreements

+Compressed Work Week (4-10s) Averaging Agreement

-- 14.06 The starting time and quitting time for an off shift shall be mutually agreed between the Union and the Employer. - 14.07 In the event of staggered working hours of either shift work or overtime, beyond transit hours, suitable transportation will be supplied by the Employer. - 14.08 (a) The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days, at straight time rates, provided only that the four (4) ten (10) hour days are scheduled during the Monday through Friday period.
-On a four (4) ten (10) schedule, when the scheduled work week day off, (either Friday or Monday) is worked, the first ten (10) hours shall be paid at one and one-half (11⁄2x) times the applicable rate of pay.
-Double (2X) time rates will apply on hours worked after the regularly scheduled work day of the compressed work week and for work on Saturday and Sunday. - (b) An Employer may alternate the work weeks from a Tuesday to Friday schedule one (1) week followed by a Monday to Thursday schedule the next in order to provide a four (4) day weekend every second week.
+(a) The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days, at straight time rates, provided only that the four (4) ten (10) hour days are scheduled during the Monday through Friday period.
+On a four (4) ten (10) schedule, when the scheduled work week day off, (either Friday or Monday) is worked, the first ten (10) hours shall be paid at one and one-half times (1.5x) the applicable rate of pay.
+Double time (2x) rates will apply on hours worked after the regularly scheduled work day of the compressed work week averaging agreement and for work on Saturday and Sunday.
+(The payment of double time (2x) has been suspended.
+Refer to the Letter of Understanding Re: Overtime Provisions)

+Back to Back 4-10s (10&4) Averaging Agreement (Applicable to Industrial work and Commercial/Institutional out of town, non-daily travel work)

+(b) An Employer may alternate the work weeks from a Tuesday to Friday schedule one (1) week followed by a Monday to Thursday schedule the next in order to provide a four (4) day weekend every second week.
 If this schedule is utilized, the straight time days will be Tuesday through Friday in one (1) week followed by Monday through Thursday in the subsequent week.
-Should an Employee work on the scheduled days off, the Friday and Monday will be paid at time and one half (11⁄2x) and the Saturday and Sunday will be paid at double time (2x). - (c) If ten (10) consecutive work days are scheduled, working overtime on the Saturday and Sunday that fall in the middle of the schedule will be optional.
+Should an Employee work on the scheduled days off, the Friday and Monday will be paid at time and one half (1.5x) and the Saturday and Sunday will be paid at double time (2x).
+(The payment of double time (2x) has been suspended.
+Refer to the Letter of Understanding Re: Overtime Provisions)

+c) If ten (10) consecutive work days are scheduled, working overtime on the Saturday and Sunday that fall in the middle of the schedule will be optional.
 Employees will be required to give three (3) working days' notice of their intention not to work such overtime.
 Failure to provide the required notice and report for work shall be considered absenteeism.
 Exercising this option will not preclude an Employee's opportunity to work other premium days when available.

-Where a ten (10) hour day is scheduled the start time will normally be 7:00 a.m. which may be varied by up to one (1) hour in either direction to meet site scheduling needs.

-14.09 The Parties understand and agree that on the remote jobsites or where special conditions apply, scheduling of extended work weeks/days off may be beneficial to the completion of the work and in those circumstances the Parties may mutually agree to a work schedule to meet job conditions.

-14.10 (a) Special Project needs will be addressed in accordance with the attached "Special Project Needs Agreement" Letter of Understanding.
+20&8 Averaging Agreement (Applicable to Industrial work and Commercial/Institutional out of town, non-daily travel work)